RCIC-UCI-Public/website-rcic/docs/source/guides/unix-primer.rst

 .. contents::
    :local:

-The information is intended for **new HPC3 users** and for **users that are new to Linux/UNIX-like operating systems.**
+The information in this guide is intended to provide familiarity with Linux/UNIX for **HPC3 users that are new to these operating systems.**
 Please consult the rest of the user guides for information that is not covered here.

-This page contains info to provide some familiarity with Linux/UNIX but it is not an exhaustive guide.

 .. _bash init files: